 People with Insulin Resistance (IR), Impaired Glucose Tolerance (IGT) & Type 2 Diabetes (T2DM) have excessive insulin secretion in response to meals (postprandial hyperinsulinaemia).
 See Hyperinsulinaemia and Insulin Resistance - An Engineer's Perspective.

 People with Insulin Resistance (IR), Impaired Glucose Tolerance (IGT) & Type 2 Diabetes (T2DM) also have impaired/no 1st phase insulin response to a sudden rise in blood glucose level.
 This introduces a time-lag into the negative feed-back (NFB) loop that regulates blood glucose level.
 If the input rise-time is less than the time-lag in a NFB loop, the output of the NFB loop overshoots.
 This is standard NFB loop behaviour.
-Trust me, I'm a retired Electronic Engineer.
-I've observed this (too) many times!
+See Control of overshoot for more information.

 2. On a low-carbohydrate or low-GL diet, there are small fluctuations in blood glucose & insulin levels.
 There is no ravenous hunger.
 There is much less/no over-eating.
 Energy in decreases.
 There is no massive postprandial hyperinsulinaemia.
 There is much less/no postprandial sleepiness.
 Energy out increases. ∴ Body stores decrease.